HUN

 Lao Tzu

-Below you will find a list of contraindications of Aquatic Movement Meditation in warm water.
+Below you will find a list of contraindications of Movement Meditation in warm water.

 Please read carefully and only apply if the following do not apply to you!